At

 Sparta Productions.
 Using its original title, Cry Out in

-Vengeance, it was a double feature with High School Big Shot (my post of October 20, 2018) and the first release of Corman’s company, The Filmgroup.
+Vengeance, it was a double feature with High School Big Shot and the first release of Corman’s company, The Filmgroup.
 At times,

 the overpowering, Corman trademark jazz combo soundtrack of solo